Time Period: 1520-1750

 - Grand Duchy of Mecklenburg - Lines: Mecklenburg-Schwerin, Mecklenburg-Strelitz:

-- 18.04.1755: Currency law, defines 11⅓ Thalers to the Cologne mark fine silver (Thaler = 20'643.35mg AG fine); due to the Seven Years' War implemented only in 1763
+- 18.04.1755: Law on the creation of the Mecklenburg Thaler at a rate of 11⅓ Thalers to the Cologne mark of fine silver (Thaler = 20'643.35mg AG fine); due to the Seven Years' War implemented only in 1763.

-- 12.01.1848 / 27.02.1848: Currency laws (Schwerin / Strelitz) on the adoption of the Prussian coinage standard: 14 Thalers to the Cologne mark fine silver (Thaler = 16'703.97mg AG fine); effective 01.05.1848
+- 12.01.1848 / 27.02.1848: Law (Schwerin / Strelitz) on the alignment to the Prussian coinage standard of 14 Thalers to the Cologne mark of fine silver (Thaler = 16'703.97mg AG fine); effective 01.05.1848.

 - DE